jamesgarriss/onering/common-skill-list.md

 # Common Skill List

+Common skills represent the things a hero has learnt to do.

 A favored skill describes a character's peculiar talent in the field described by the ability.
-Favored skills are marked below with an (F).
+Favored skills (for a given culture) are marked with an (F).

 ## Definitions